-The appliance models 800-1500 are designed to be installed using a factory designed and supplied rack or frame.
+The appliance models 299-599 are designed to be installed using a factory designed and supplied rack or frame (see Figure 1-3 for details).
+Consult factory for details of wall mount bracket.
 It can be installed in alcoves, basements, and utility rooms, as well as standard equipment rooms.
 Choose a location for your appliance, centralized to the piping system, along with consideration for Electrical (Part 2, Gas Connection (Part 3), Venting (Part 4), and Condensate Drain (Part 4, Section F).